cosine0/intellij-rainbow-brackets-lite/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Please [support us](https://github.com/izhangzhihao/intellij-rainbow-brackets#support-us) before creating a feature request, thanks for your support 😁**

 ## Please check

-- [ ] please do consider buy this plugin [here](https://www.jetbrains.com/shop/buy?item=P:N:PRAINBOWBRACKET:M) or donating us on [Open Collective](https://opencollective.com/intellij-rainbow-brackets) Or by AliPay/WeChatPay.
 - [ ] This issue/feature request is not reported before.

 ## Your programming languages

 ## Expected Behavior
-* tell us how it will works
+* tell us how it should work

 ## Current Behavior
 * explain the difference from current behavior